agda/agda/doc/user-manual/language/record-types.lagda.rst

 Eta-expansion
 -------------

-The eta rule for a record type
+The eta (η) rule for a record type

 .. code-block:: agda